Covering Action on Conley Theory: Connection Matrices

 In the case that $S$ is an isolated invariant set and $p$ is the trivial covering map, $p$-connection matrices coincide with the classical connection matrices defined by Franzosa in \cite{MR978368}.
 In this sense, the $p$-connection matrix theory, developed herein, generalizes the classical connection matrix theory.

-Next theorem guarantees that, when one considers the trivial covering action or one projects the group $G$ to the trivial group ($g\mapsto e$), the p-connection matrix is the usual connection matrix.
+More specifically, when one considers the trivial covering action or one projects the group $G$ to the trivial group ($g\mapsto e$), the p-connection matrix is the usual connection matrix as one proves in the next result.

 \begin{theorem} Let $S$ be an isolated invariant set and $(A,R)$ a p-attractor-repeller pair of $S$ associated to a covering map $p$.
-Then the following diagram commutes
+If $\widetilde{C}_R^S$ is compact, then the following diagram commutes

 where $\Pi$ is the following projection induced by the covering map $p$:

 \end{theorem}